YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario13/2_Ghost/1_In_Place_Restore/README.md

 # SCENARIO 13.1: In-place PVC restore
 #########################################################################################

 "Oh zut!
-I deleted some very important data from my PVC!!!"
+I deleted some very ticket from my blog website !!!"
 "No worries, you can reuse the CSI Snapshot you created earlier without contacting the Infra teams"

 <p align="center"><img src="Images/scenario13_1.jpg"></p>